Skip to content

 Pipeline and Workflow

-Having configuration in code also allows you to correlate infrastructure changes with code changes.
+Having configuration in code allows you to correlate infrastructure changes with code changes.
 As an example, lets say you are adding a new feature that requires the use of new infrastructure.
 In the same commit or PR, you can add both the configuration to the IaC (infrastructure as code) file and the code for the new feature.
-As the PR is opened, a preview environment might be created and launched.
+As the PR is opened, a preview environment is created and launched.
 Because the configuration is in the IaC file, the preview environment will be configured with the new infrastructure.
 You can test the new feature in the preview environment and ensure it works as expected.
-Once the PR is merged, all the infrastructure changes will be applied to all of your environments including production.

 IaC File

 The format of the IaC file is similar to a docker-compose file.
-An example is shown below.
+An example previews.yml is shown below.

 version: "0.1"